mapping

 You also must consider higher security risks since SQL injection is more probable without ORM.

-In general, SQL is a better choice for applications that handle massive data loads, require complex data transformations, or demand detailed performance tuning, such as financial software or supply chain management (SCM) systems that manage and track shipments.
+In general, SQL is a better choice for applications that handle massive data loads, require complex data transformations, or demand detailed performance tuning, such as financial software or supply chain management (SCM) systems that oversee and track shipments.

 Query builders: a middle ground for complex business logic